-Top Hidden and Overlooked Marital Assets in Divorce
+Top Hidden and Overlooked Marital Assets

 - Bank accounts,

-- Retirement accounts,
+- Retirement accounts (especially pensions),

 - Real estate, and

-How to Uncover Hidden Assets in Divorce
+Discovery: How to Uncover Hidden Assets in Divorce

-Informal discovery is the most typical way that discovery happens during a divorce.
-An informal discovery is made by simply requesting information from the other side regarding the specific asset(s) of concern.
-Either spouse in the divorce can use informal discovery to obtain specific information from the other spouse.
-If the other spouse doesn’t comply with informal discovery by providing the requested information about the asset(s) in question, then formal discovery can be utilized.
+Informal discovery is more typical in a divorce.
+Parties simply request information regarding the specific asset(s) of concern from the other spouse.
+Either spouse in the divorce can use informal discovery to obtain specific information from the other.
+If the other spouse doesn’t comply, a spouse can use formal discovery.

-Additionally, a judge can only divide (fairly and equally) marital property that is known to him/her.
+Additionally, a judge can only divide marital property that is known to him or her.
 Thus, if the parties haven’t listed all the marital assets, a judge can’t ensure a fair and equal division of marital property.
-Therefore, ultimately, it’s up to you to take steps to protect yourself against hidden and overlooked assets during a divorce.
+Therefore, ultimately, it’s up to you and your lawyer to take steps to protect yourself against hidden and overlooked assets during a divorce.